bdorry/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

   };
 ```

-With that, we then get an updated list with your item at the top.
+With that, you then get an updated list with your item at the top.

 Go ahead and click on your item.